LethalRabbit/efteling-danse-macabre-wled-lantern/README.md

 ### Step 2 - Power On During Assembly (Important)

-Before glueing everything together, connect the powerbank to the USB-C cable and turn the LEDs on.
+Before gluing everything together, connect the powerbank to the USB-C cable and turn the LEDs on.
 This way, if during assembly they suddenly turn off, flicker, or behave strangely, you can stop immediately before you break anything permanently.
 If this happens, analyse the problem and try again.

 ### Step 3 - Glue the PVC Tube in Place